bit101/lures/README.md

 ### Using custom parameters in 3d attractors

-You can ignore `InitX`, `InitY`, `InitZ` and `Scale`.
-These are not used internally and are only there as suggestions to create visually pleasing examples.
+You can get `InitX`, `InitY` and `InitZ` easily by calling `InitValues3d()`.
+But you don't have to use those values.
+Use whatever starting values you want.
+Some attractors are very sensitive to the value of the initial point though, so these are good defaults.

+You can also use or ignore the default `Scale` value.
+Again, it's only there as a sensible starting option.
+But use whatever value makes sense.

-For the actual attractor parameters (`A` through `Z`) and `Dt` these _are_ used internally.
+For the actual attractor parameters (`A` through `Z`) and `Dt` these are used internally in the attractor's `Iterate` method.
 You can change them after you create your attractor object:

 ```
 attr := l3d.NewAizawa()